 Common Stocks, Preferred Stocks: Basic Concepts

-Stocks, which represent ownership in a corporation are, and have been, one of the best investments.
+Stocks, which represent ownership in a corporation, are, and have been, 1 of the best investments.
 The potential for profit greatly exceeds that for guaranteed investments or interest-paying investments.
 The main benefits of corporations over sole proprietorships and partnerships are that:

-Disadvantages of a corporation include legal regulations, some of which require that it publish and distribute many reports to stockholders and various government agencies.
+Disadvantages of a corporation include legal regulations, some requiring that it publish and distribute many reports to stockholders and various government agencies.

 Corporations are business entities that operate under a charter from a state and raise capital by selling stocks and bonds, a form of capitalization.
 Stocks are equity capital, giving the owners of stock a part ownership in the corporation, and bonds are debt capital.
 Bondholders lend money to the corporation by buying their bonds.
 Total capitalization is the sum of equity and debt capitalization.